 Is there a school uniform?

-How does your school differentiate learning?
+How does HIS differentiate learning?

 Do you develop independent learning through homework and, if so, what are your recommendations regarding this, particularly time spent on homework?

 Yes, the school has a clear homework policy that is adapted to each phase of school.
 Homework is given as a means of extending and consolidating learning.
 Time spent is personal to each student however the school feels it is important not to overburden students with homework.
 Each year group have a homework timetable to ensure there is balance and coordination between subjects regarding the distribution of homework.